oleg-cherednik/zip4jvm/README.md

 All zip operations include `ZipSettings`.
 [Default settings](#zip-settings-defaults) is used when it's not explicitly set.
 Settings contains zip archive scope properties as well as provider for entry specific settings.
-The key for entry settings is **fileName**.
+The key for entry settings is __fileName__.

-__Note:__ user should not worry about directory marker `/`, because `zip4jvm` does not support duplicated file names and it's impossible to have same file name for file and directory.
+__Note:__ user should not worry about directory marker `/`, because `zip4jvm` does not support duplicated file names, and it's impossible to have same file name for file and directory.

 * _splitSize_ - size of each part in split archive
   * `-1` - no split or solid archive